MHickey2/Wannabe-Healthy/README.md

 ----

-Site User
+### Site User Profile

-The user is really anyone who wants to gain a healthier lifestyle.
+The user is really anyone who wants to achieve a healthier lifestyle.
 They can not only view present blogs and recipes but can play more of an interactive role and contribute their own blogs and recipes.
-In this way the stite will grow organically and will be open to evolving dependg on the latest health trends.
+In this way the site will grow organically, and will be open to evolving depending on siteuser's needs.

-Site Goals
+### Site Goals

-The site allows the user to know the content of the site easily and can navigate through it easily.
+- The site allows the user to understand the theme of the site easily and will be able to navigate through the content easily.
-The user will be able to use the search facility to find specific blogs by category and title.
+- The user will be able to use the search facility to find specific blogs by category and title.
-The user when logged in will be able to contribute to the site in regards to blogs and recipes, they will also be able to like and comment on individual blogs and recipes.
+- The user when logged in will be able to contribute to the site in regards to blogs and recipes, they will also be able to like and comment on individual blogs and recipes.
-The user will be able to maintain a profile on the site and they can update their Profile details and Users can learn more about them.
+- The user will be able to maintain a profile on the site and they can update their Profile details and will be able to interact with other user's over time.

 <br>